porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 ### Full code

 Now, here is the complete code of the SpendLimit contract.
-But one thing to be noted is that the value in `ONE_DAY` is set to 60 (60 seconds) instead of 86400 (24 hours) for the sake of the testing we will carry out later.
+But one thing to be noted is that the value of the ONE_DAY variable is set to 1 minutes instead of 24 hours for the sake of the testing we will carry out later.
 So, pelase don't forget to change the value or copy&paste the full code below for deploying.

 ```solidity